 With its three-year support programme, Pro Helvetia fosters selected young Swiss jazz bands that have already gained transregional acclaim, have undertaken international concert tours, and whose goal it is to enhance their presence in the international scene.
 The programme includes financial contributions towards tours, coaching offers and assistance in publicity matters.

-The «High priority jazz promotion» programme was launched in 2015.
-Since then, the following six bands have been selected, each benefiting from the promotional tool for a period of three years:
+The «High priority jazz promotion» programme was launched in 2005.
+The selected bands benefit from the promotional tool for a period of three years.

 2017 – 2019 period